 Haematology

-The Department of Haematological Medicine specialises myelodysplastic syndromes, CAR T cells, myeloma, leukaemia, lymphoma, sickle cell disease and the prenatal diagnosis of inherited red cell disorders.
+The Department of Haematological Medicine specialises in myelodysplastic syndromes, CAR T cell Therapy, myeloma, leukaemia, lymphoma, sickle cell disease and the prenatal diagnosis of inherited red cell disorders.

 King's College Hospital was the first centre in the UK to deliver CAR T cells to patients with lymphoma through the NHS and has performed the largest number of cases nationwide.